What is Down Round?

 #5 – Counter-Intuitive Impact

 Overall, down round financing is not a highly profitable situation for a company because it always leads to a threat of dilution or even disenfranchisement of the existing shareholders and a change of control in the hands of the new investors.
-If there is a possibility of avoiding this situation by meeting the current needs through short term financing, it is in the best interest of the company and the employees to undertake that route and upgrade performance for a future round of funding which may be on less severe terms and conditions if not an up round altogether.
+If there is a possibility of avoiding this situation by meeting the current needs through short term financing, it is in the best interest of the company and the employees to undertake that route and upgrade performance for a future round of funding, which may be on less strict terms and conditions if not an up round altogether.